Eastern England England, UK Travel Guide

 Many grand houses and hotels offer a refined afternoon tea experience, often in beautiful surroundings.

-This historic market has an incredible variety of international and local street food, a great spot for a casual and flavorful meal.
+This historic market has an incredible variety of international and local street food, a great location for a casual and flavorful meal.

-Many farm shops across Norfolk have their own cafes or restaurants where you can enjoy dishes prepared with fresh, on-site, or locally sourced ingredients.
+Many produce stands across Norfolk have their own coffee shops or restaurants where it's possible to enjoy dishes cooked with fresh, on-site, or ingredients from the area.

-Many local breweries and distilleries offer taprooms and visitor centers where you can try their products and often enjoy food pairings or light meals.
+Many local breweries and distilleries offer taprooms and visitor centers where it's possible to try their products and often enjoy food pairings or light meals.

 Look for independent bakeries and cafes offering traditional Norfolk shortbread, fruit tarts, and further local sweet delights.